Privacy assistant Jumbo raises $8 million and releases major update – TechCrunch

 A clear business model

 Jumbo’s basic features are free, but you’ll need to buy a subscription to access the most advanced features.
-Jumbo Plus lets you scan and archive your Instagram account, delete your Alexa voice recordings, manage your Reddit and Dropbox accounts, and track more than one email address for data breaches.
+Jumbo Plus lets you scan and archive your Instagram account, delete your Alexa voice recordings, manage your Reddit and Dropbox accounts and track more than one email address for data breaches.

 Jumbo Pro lets you manage your LinkedIn account (and you know that LinkedIn’s privacy settings are a mess).
-You can also track more information as part of the data breach feature — your ID, your credit card number and your social security number.
+You can also track more information as part of the data breach feature — your ID, your credit card number and your Social Security number.
 It also lets you activate a tracker blocker.

 This new feature in the second version of Jumbo replaces default DNS settings on your phone.
 All DNS requests are routed through a Jumbo-managed networking profile on your phone.
-If you’re trying to access a tracker, the request is blocked, if you’re trying to access some legit content, the request goes through.
+If you’re trying to access a tracker, the request is blocked; if you’re trying to access some legit content, the request goes through.
 It works in the browser and in native apps.

 You can pay what you want for Jumbo Plus, from $3 per month to $8 per month.
-Similarly, you can pick what you want to pay for Jumbo Pro between $9 per month and $15 per month.
+Similarly, you can pick what you want to pay for Jumbo Pro, between $9 per month and $15 per month.

 You might think that you’re giving a ton of personal information to a small startup.
 Jumbo is well aware of that and tries to reassure its user base with radical design choices, transparency and a clear business model.